f3rmion/f3rmion.github.io/_posts/2024-09-30-substructure-fingerprints.md

 In this file:

-- each key (e.g., "AromaticNitroGroup") is a human-readable label for the pattern.
+- each key (e.g., "AlkeneNonTerminal") is a human-readable label for the pattern.
 - each value is a SMARTS string that represents the chemical substructure.

 ### Read the JSON file and create a `FilterCatalog`